victorjonsson/launch.js/README.md

 ## The manifest

-The script will start of by loading a manifest from your server (app.manifest).
+Launch.js will start of by loading a manifest from your server (app.manifest).
 This manifest holds the information about which files that is required by the app.
 Example:

 ```json